marzzy/marzzy-playground/data-structures-algorithms/data-structure/Readme.md

 ## Run tests

-- run `yarn test` to run the tests
+- run `yarn test` to only run tests related to changed files
-- run `yarn coverage` to display coverage in terminal + create coverage folder that contains its html view
+- run `yarn testAll` to run all test

+***Notice :*** on running tests it will also display coverage in terminal + create and update `coverage` folder that contains its html view